What made you apply to be a patent attorney?

 What has been your most interesting piece of work?

 One of the best learning experiences for me was attending oral proceedings with my supervisor before the examining division.
 It was very interesting to see how my supervisor communicates with the examining division and presents the arguments, and more importantly how the examining division reacts to arguments.
 I helped my supervisor with preparing proposals on the spot during the hearing based on the examining division’s comments, and finally the examining division approved one of our proposals.

 How is the training?

 I have enjoyed my on-the-job training quite a lot.
 While I am given enough responsibility to organize my own workload, I also get constructive feedback and mentoring from my supervisor.
-I also have opportunity to provide significant inputs to the work and at the same time learn from my supervisor.
-It is a perfect balance of getting valuable advice and comments on my work and also having the freedom to work in my own style.
+I provide significant inputs to the work and at the same time learn from my supervisor.
+It is a perfect balance.
 I am also encouraged to do tasks at my own pace so that I can maximize my learning experience.
 At the same time, I am learning how to be more time efficient as my responsibilities increase over time.
 For UK foundation level qualification, the firm sends its trainees for the Queen Mary course.
-I completed the course in 2019, and I felt that the course is very helpful in terms of studying together in a team, and getting to know fellow trainees.
+I felt the course is very helpful in terms of studying together in a team, and getting to know fellow trainees.
 The firm also provides additional training through internal seminars and tutorials.
-Trainees are also encouraged to attend a lecture series at CIPA, which provides an introduction to the topics studied in more detail during the Queen Mary course on Intellectual Property.
+Trainees are also encouraged to attend a lecture series at CIPA, which provides an introduction to the topics studied in more detail during the Queen Mary course.